muhme/joomla-branches-tester/README.md

 * `lint:testjs` – JS Linter for Tests
 * `system` – System Tests

-Running all tests on all branches is simple with the following command:
+Running all seven tests on all branches is simple with the following command:
 ```
 scripts/test.sh
 ```